TormodLandet/raschii/documentation/theory.rst

 truncated Fourier series approximating the stream function.
 This method of constructing non-linear regular waves was pioneered by Dean (1965).
-Our implementation is based on Rienecker and Fenton's 1981 paper, *A Fourier approximation method for steady water waves*, which is often refered to as "Fenton" stream function wave theory to differentiate it from the original "Dean" stream function wave theory.
+Our implementation is based on Rienecker and Fenton's 1981 paper, *A Fourier approximation method for steady water waves*, which is often referred to as "Fenton" stream function wave theory to differentiate it from the original "Dean" stream function wave theory.

 The method is based on collocation (solving the non-linear equations exactly in N + 1 points) and is based on Newton–Raphson iterations to tackle the non-linearities.
-The unknowns are the expansion coefficients :math:`B_j`, the wave elevation :math:`\eta(x_m)`, the stream functions value at the free surface :math:`Q` and the Bernoulli constant at the free surface :math:`R`.
+The unknowns are the expansion coefficients :math:`B_j`, the wave elevation :math:`\eta(x_m)`, the stream function's value at the free surface :math:`Q` and the Bernoulli constant at the free surface :math:`R`.

 The stream function a-priori satisfies the bottom boundary condition at z=0 and